cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/trycloudflare.md

 Developers can use the TryCloudflare tool to experiment with Argo Tunnel without adding a site to Cloudflare's DNS.
 TryCloudflare will launch a process that generates a random subdomain on `trycloudflare.com`.
 Requests to that subdomain will be proxied through the Cloudflare network to your web server running on localhost.

 ### Using TryCloudflare
-1. Follow the instructions [here](/getting-started/installation) to install `cloudflared`.
+1. Follow [these instructions](/connections/connect-apps/install-and-setup/installation) to install `cloudflared`.
 If you have an older copy, update to 2019.4.0 or later.
 2. Launch a web server that is available over localhost to `cloudflared`.
 3. Run the following terminal command to start a free tunnel.